Strunzdesign/hdlcd/README.md

 This software is intended to be portable and makes use of the boost libraries.
 It was tested on GNU/Linux (GCC toolchain) and Microsoft Windows (nuwen MinGW).

-## Multiple client-like tools to access the HDLCd for multiple use-cases are available in seperate repositories:
+## Try multiple client-like tools to access the HDLCd for multiple use-cases:
 - https://github.com/Strunzdesign/hdlcd-tools
 - https://github.com/Strunzdesign/snet-tools
 - https://github.com/Strunzdesign/snet-gateway